foodtrails/documentation/docs/index.md

 ## Background & Objectives

-In 2022, the Rhode Island Department of Education (RIDE) retained the food systems consultancy KK&P– with project partners DigiCyber, The Center for Good Food Purchasing, and Farm to Institution New England (FINE)– to define the parameters of a technology tool that could eliminate the burden of manual data entry for school food authorities, increase accuracy of local procurement tracking, and leverage those capacities to promote and enhance the scope and efficacy of local food procurement initiatives in RI and beyond.
+In 2022, the [Rhode Island Department of Education (RIDE)](https://ride.ri.gov/) retained the food systems consultancy [Karen Karp & Partners (KK&P)](https://kkandp.com/)–with project partners [DigiCyber](https://digi-cyber.com/), [The Center for Good Food Purchasing](https://goodfoodpurchasing.org/), and [Farm to Institution New England (FINE)](https://www.farmtoinstitution.org/)–to define the parameters of a technology tool that could eliminate the burden of manual data entry for school food authorities, increase accuracy of local procurement tracking, and leverage those capacities to promote and enhance the scope and efficacy of local food procurement initiatives in RI and beyond.
 FoodTrails emerged from this initiative and research.

 In Rhode Island, Farm to School and associated local food procurement efforts have been growing over the years, with benefits accruing at the levels of environment, economy, community, and individual health.
-RI needs comprehensive data about what is being purchased, from whom, from where, and in what format (and more) in order to understand, evaluate, monitor, and grow local food procurement efforts; to understand the economic, social, and health impacts of those purchases; to seek funding in order to grow farm to school and other local food procurement efforts; and to influence procurement-related legislation.
+RI needs comprehensive data about what is being purchased, from whom, from where, in what format, and more in order to understand, evaluate, monitor, and grow local food procurement efforts; to understand the economic, social, and health impacts of those purchases; to seek funding in order to grow farm to school and other local food procurement efforts; and to influence procurement-related legislation.
 Yet accessing comprehensive, reliable, real-time data on local food procurement has proven elusive, both in RI and elsewhere around the country.
 Manual aggregation and analysis of local procurement data have proven to be prohibitively time-intensive—a reality which creates limits to stakeholder willingness to participate in data collection along all segments of the supply chain—while also being significantly subject to human error.

 After extensive research with people across the RI school food supply chain, the consultant team summarized specifications for the development of a baseline platform that serves as a first step toward minimizing manual data entry and improving the accuracy of metric generation in local food procurement tracking.
 Those specifications are outlined below.

-In partnership with RIDE, in 2024, FoodTrails– comprised of DigiCyber and KK&P, who led the initial research– will be developing a platform that enables users to upload procurement data/velocity reports, standardize and clean this data, and produce reliable metrics.
+In partnership with RIDE and KK&P, the FoodTrails team is developing a platform that enables users to upload procurement data/velocity reports, standardize and clean this data, and produce reliable metrics.
 It is meant to serve as a proof of concept through which to test the assumptions and recommendations made prior to development and to establish a strong, initial technological foundation upon which to expand functionality, partnerships, goals, and impact.

 The broader, long-term goal of the software tool is to improve supply chain transparency, inform policy, and catalyze procurement of local food by educational institutions.

+&nbsp;

+*The following sections are excerpts from a research report compiled by KK&P and their partners for RIDE*

 ## Baseline Platform Specifications

-_This section is taken from the KK&P/DigiCyber research, report and recommendations to RIDE that underlie FoodTrails_

 It is important to note that there is a broad range of functions a platform that meets these objectives could have and a broad range of goals that it could achieve.
 In defining the specifications below, the project team boiled down the problem and solution to their simplest forms.
 This simple, initial, baseline solution creates a foundation on which complexity can later be built, as needs and context change and as the universe of users expands.